 Office of International Programs

 Thank you for your interest in our study abroad programs!
-The goal of this page is to help you better understand the Newcastle study abroad program and highlight distinguishing features and components that will interest you as a parent.
-More detailed and updated information are given to your son or daughter in information sessions, academic reviews, workshops, and pre-departure orientations.
-Once you read this information, we strongly encourage you to discuss this with your son/daughter first.
+We want to help you better understand the Newcastle study abroad program and highlight distinguishing features and components that will interest you as a parent.
+More detailed and updated information is given to your son or daughter in information sessions, academic reviews, workshops, and pre-departure orientations.
+Once you read this information, we strongly encourage you to discuss this with your student.
 Please know all information is given to the students, and we ask students to share all of this with you.

 We hope you find this information helpful in assisting your son/daughter to accomplish his or her goal of learning, living, and serving abroad.
 We look forward to working with you and your son/daughter.

-Loyola students can study abroad at Newcastle University in Newcastle Upon Tyne in the United Kingdom.
+Loyola students can study abroad at Newcastle University, which is a large research university (18,000+ students) located in northeast England in the city Newcastle-Upon-Tyne.
 The program is available for a single semester or for the full academic year.
-The fall semester runs from late September through mid-January and the Spring semester runs from late January through early June.
+The fall semester runs from late September through mid-December and the Spring semester runs from late January through early June.

 Travel to Newcastle

 Students are financially responsible for their own airfare.
-Loyola will arrange a group flight from the New York/New Jersey area and students are encouraged to book this flight through our travel agent.
+Loyola will arrange a group flight from the New York/New Jersey area and students are encouraged to book this flight through our travel agent, STA Travel.
 They will fly to Newcastle together and return on the same group-flight.
-While we encourage students to stay for the duration of the program, if necessary, students are able to change their travel date on either end, but it will be at their own cost.
-Loyola does not pay for any flight deviations or tickets changes at all.
-If a student wishes to change their ticket, they must contact our travel agent at Frosch Travel, 410-433-9300.
+Any changes made to departure dates will need to be paid for by the student.
+Loyola does not pay for any flight deviations or tickets changes.

 We have an onsite team to support the students with any questions, concerns, illnesses, or other issues while they are in Newcastle.
-The Loyola Center team consists of an on-site director, Grace Barker, and two assistants, Sadek Kessous and Kat Gustin, who will be the main point of contact for the students throughout the semester.
+The Loyola Center team consists of an on-site director and support staff and this team will be the main point of contact for the students throughout the semester.
 The team is there for support 24/7 in case of emergency.
-Students will meet all three staff members on their first day when they arrive at the airport.
+Students will meet all staff members on their first day when they arrive at the airport.

 The Newcastle International Office at the university is the office on the ground at the University that assists study abroad students.
 Students can seek help from anyone in their office for questions, advice, or any issues/problems that arise during the semester.

-The group will arrive in Newcastle the day after departure from Newark.
+The group will arrive in Newcastle the day after departure from the US.
 After getting their bags, a bus will be there to take them to their dorms.
-The students are divided among three dorm/apartment buildings.
-They will check into their rooms and then their coordinator will take them on a walking tour of the city and the campus.
-The students will have just about 24 hours to catch their breath before they take off on their first Loyola-sponsored group trip.
+They will check into their rooms and Loyola Center staff will take them on a walking tour of the city and the campus.

-Please remember that England is currently 5 hours ahead of eastern standard time.
-It may be difficult for your students to contact you immediately upon arrival.
-I know that you will be nervous and apprehensive, but please give them time to get their bearings, find a phone card or the internet, and contact home.
-The phone system works differently than ours and the internet will not be set up for them to use on campus right away.
+Please remember that England is currently 5 hours ahead of Eastern Standard Time, and so it may be difficult for your students to contact you immediately upon arrival.
+You may be nervous and apprehensive, but please give the students time to get their bearings, figure out how to connect to wifi and contact home.
 Remember that no news is good news!
 The students are generally very excited and busy adjusting to a new life in their first couple of weeks so contact may be less frequent at first.
 It would be smart to determine a good time to talk with your student once they know their schedule so that you don’t lose contact.

 Students at Newcastle take anywhere from three to six classes, depending on the credit weight of each class.
 These transfer back to Loyola as either 2.5 credit courses or 5 credits courses.
 The goal is for each student to take a combination of credits that adds up to 15.
-Students should have a free elective available back at Loyola as it is frequently used up in the credit transfer.
-Classes and timetables are not released online until after the students arrive on-site in September.
-Therefore, classes are registered for on-site after the students arrive.
-Classes are much larger than Loyola and are taught in the style of lectures as opposed to seminars.
-There is more focus on independent learning and students will often take classes that only have a final exam, or sometimes also a mid-term exam for their final grade.
-The academic style is very different than that of the United States.
+Students should have a free elective available as it is frequently used in the credit transfer.
+Students register for classes on-site at the beginning of the semester abroad, but should work with their academic advisor to have various courses selected before they arrive in Newcastle.

 Length of Stay

 This program has a fall semester and a spring semester.
-The fall program runs from late September through late January.
-Single semester students come home just before Christmas and take their finals on Loyola’s campus in early January or they take their finals at Newcastle before departing.
-Full year students return to Newcastle in early January and take their final exams on Newcastle’s campus.
+The fall program runs from late September through mid-December.
+Fall semester students take their finals at Newcastle before departing.
+Full-year students return to Newcastle in early January and take their final exams on Newcastle’s campus.
 The Spring program runs from late January through early June.
 Students are not allowed to leave the Spring program early to return home for summer internships and jobs.
 Instead, they should prepare to take all exams onsite in Newcastle in early June.

 Insurance and Health

-Students studying in the UK are eligible for the UK National Health Service, since they are student residents of Newcastle.
+Students will have access to the National Health Service (NHS) while in the UK.
 Students studying for less than 6 months will need to pay out of pocket and be reimbursed by their US healthcare provider.
-However, this is at the discretion of the doctor.
-Students can visit doctors or emergency rooms when traveling around the UK, but not outside of the UK.
+However, this is at the discretion of the student's health insurance company.
+Students can visit NHS doctors or emergency rooms anywhere in the UK

-American students studying abroad for the year or spring semester in the UK are required to apply for a Tier 4 student visa.
-The visa is an additional cost to the students, and they should budget for that.
-The current cost as of June 2013 is $489 USD.
+American students studying abroad for the year are required to apply for Student Visa Route.
+The visa is an additional cost to the students.
 The students will pay for this approximately 60 days before departure.
-American students studying abroad for the fall semester in the UK are required to apply for a Student Visitor Visa.
+American students studying abroad for one semester only are required to obtain a Short Term Study Visa.
+This is requested by the student and granted by Immigration Control when entering into the UK.

 The visa process is complicated and the steps are very time-sensitive.
 Therefore, it is imperative that students follow all instructions on applying for the student visa very carefully.
 If any step in the process is missed or followed incorrectly, it could result in being denied a visa to enter the country.